 Matsumoto’s Shinshū Sirport is connected to Shin-Chitose Airport (Sapporo) and Fukuoka Airport with Fujidream Airlines’ direct flights.
 To reach Matsumoto city from the airport you can take the Alpico Transports Bus, timetables are related on the flights’ ones.
 The fare is about 600 yen.

 Matsumoto castle is 20 minutes walking far from Matsumoto Station’s East Exit (Castle Exit).
 You can take the “town sneaker” tour bus.
 The one way ticket costs 200 yen.
 If you want to visit other attractions in Matsumoto city, the 500 yen ticket is valid all day long.
 If you have the one-day thicket you will get a discount while purchasing the entry ticket to Matsumoto castle.
 The full price is usually about 600 yen.

-I walked form the station to the castle.
+We walked form the station to the castle.
 The city’s central part is displayed in front of the station, shops and hotels are one next to the other.
-On the way to the castle I could see Chitose Bridge and an ancient shopping district: there are many souvenirs shops, bars and ryokan here.
+On the way to the castle we could see Chitose Bridge and an ancient shopping district: there are many souvenirs shops, bars and ryokan here.
 The castle is 10 minutes far from Chitose Bridge.

-When I got there I was first impressed by the stronghold’s shape reflecting on the moat water.
+When we got there we was first impressed by the stronghold’s shape reflecting on the moat water.
 The red bridge called Uzumi-no-hashi was also beautiful.
-And then I finally saw the castle’s entrance.
-The entry fee is 610 yen, but since the city historical museum was being integrated, I could enter for free.
+And then we finally saw the castle’s entrance.
+The entry fee is 610 yen, but since the city historical museum was being integrated, we could enter for free.
 The entry timetables depend on the season, you may also find a long queue some time!
-I advise to visit Matsumoto castle out of the tourist season.
+We advise to visit Matsumoto castle out of the tourist season.

 Matsumoto castle is one of the strongholds representing Japan: you can still enjoy its original shape, which is pretty rare.
-I recommend this tourist spot very much, please visit it if you can!
+We recommend this tourist spot very much, please visit it if you can!